 awareness.
 And awareness of It, these teachers tell us, reveals our true nature and being.

 The originators of these maximum systems testified to awakening to their true nature and having found it to be an absolute state of being.
-The transition into this awareness and a communication of it have nowhere been transmitted with as much beauty and force as in "The Three Books of the Absolute," which came to Richard Rose in one sitting shortly after his awakening in 1947.
+The transition into this awareness and a communication of it were transmitted with much beauty and force in "The Three Books of the Absolute," which came to Richard Rose in one sitting shortly after his awakening in 1947.

 Another common thread running through these non-system systems is the paradoxical nature of the truth when we try to grasp it with the mind.
 Our body-minds are immersed in a dualistic